Help at Hand

 Over your years of study you will receive lectures from many different staff.
 It is common for a module to be taught by a team of teachers, who together will deliver lectures and seminars and mark your work.
 Details of the lecturing team for a module can be found in the Module Delivery Scheme, which will be issued to you at the start of teaching of each module.
 You can also find this information on UCB Online.
 It is also useful to make a note of workshop times when staff are available for academic help.

-The Assistant Dean of Studies is the line manager of your Year Manager/Tutor.
+The Assistant Dean of School is the line manager of your Year Manager/Tutor.
 They have responsibility for the management of your programme.

-You should also speak to your Assistant Dean of Studies if you wish to apply for exemption from any of the modules on your programme.
+You should also speak to your Assistant Dean of School if you wish to apply for exemption from any of the modules on your programme.

-The Dean of Studies is the line manager of the Assistant Dean of Studies.
+The Dean of School is the line manager of the Assistant Dean of School.
 They have overall responsibility for a range of Higher Education programmes and report directly to the Deputy Vice–Chancellor (Academic Affairs).

-If you have a problem relating to your programme, which you have not been able to resolve satisfactorily with your Year Manager or Assistant Dean of Studies, you should discuss it with your Dean of Studies.
+If you have a problem relating to your programme, which you have not been able to resolve satisfactorily with your Year Manager or Assistant Dean of School, you should discuss it with your Dean of School.

 Notices about your programme